comp195/senior-project-spring-2022-AI-positioning-system/README.md

 This also in WIKI
 [Simple-gantt-chart_ms .xlsx](https://github.com/comp195/senior-project-spring-2022-AI-positioning-system/files/8189944/Simple-gantt-chart_ms.xlsx)

 Callenges: (find text & number):
-Still Learning about Scan the picture use Optical Character Recognition(OCR) problem.
-Try to use text detection, character segmentation and Character classification to clear the text.
+Still Learning about scanning the picture using Optical Character Recognition(OCR) problem.
+Try to use text detection, character segmentation, and Character classification to clear the text.